novad/Sales/README.md

 Solution to the tax sales problem.
 The project is laid out as a gradle project, so if wanted it could be easily imported into IDEs like IntelliJ.

 ## Requisites
-* Java must be installed, and its libs set to JAVA_HOME set in the enviroment variables.
+* Java must be installed, and JAVA_HOME properly set in the enviroment variables.
 * Gradle must be installed, it can be downloaded from https://docs.gradle.org/current/userguide/installation.html#installation

 To run the code you need to follow 2 steps: